GingaaBread/GNOStatic/src/essentials/casting.md

 print A() as int
 ```

-Note how the class a cannot be cast to an int because class A has no casting definition for an int.
+Note how the object `A()` cannot be cast to an int because class A has no casting definition for an
+int.
+In other words, GNO does not know how to redefine the object appropriately as an integer.

 _Example Illegal Cast_: